See the Story Index for Wael Abdelgawad’s other stories.

 Dr. Ehab tipped his head in acknowledgement.
 “I understand.
 We want you.”

 “Alright.”
 I nodded slowly.
 “I’ll take the case.
 My rate is five hundred dollars per day plus expenses.
-I’ll take this” – I indicated the envelope full of cash – “a non-refundable retainer.”
+I’ll take this” – I indicated the envelope full of cash – “as a non-refundable retainer.”

 “I will pay fifty thousand if you find her.”

 “You said that,” I replied, aware that my tone bordered on harsh.
+I had little patience with people who thought they could motivate me by throwing money around.
 “My rate, however, is $500 per day.
 If you choose to pay a bonus, that’s up to you.
 Now tell me everything you can.
 When was she last seen?
 Who might have taken her?
 What do the police have?”

 “We know who took her,” Dr. Ehab replied.
 “It was Angie, her mother.”